 As an international development organisation, we are accountable to our donors, to those who benefit from our work and to our staff.
-CBM is committed to ensuring quality in our programmes, to being transparent in our reporting and to enabling safe and secure reporting of any misconduct.
+CBM is committed to ensuring quality in our programmes, to being transparent and responsive to the communities we work with.

 Holding CBM accountable